joshnuss/1000experiments.dev/src/routes/posts/research-first.md

 There's no promise that if you solve a problem someone will pay for it.

+## Problem-first

 It might be better to find a problem first.

-With problem-first we know the friction exists in the real world, and we know we have access to people that have the problem.
-Whereas with a solution-first approach, it's very easy to build solutions without having access to an audience that wants to buy it.
+Then we know the friction exists in the real world, and that we have access to people with the problem.

+Whereas with the solution-first approach, it's very easy to build solutions without having access to an audience that wants to buy it.
+We don't know if they're trully needed or if we have access to buyers.

 ## Experiment